Providence, Rhode Island: Climate

-Providence has a humid continental climate (Köppen climate classification Dfa) bordering a humid subtropical climate with hot summers, and cool to cold winters.
+Providence has a humid continental climate (Köppen: Dfa) bordering a humid subtropical climate (Köppen: Cfa) with hot summers, and cool to cold winters.
 The 2023 USDA places the city in hardiness zone 7a.
 The influence of the Atlantic Ocean keeps the state of Rhode Island warmer than many inland locales in New England.

-July is the warmest month with a daily mean of 73.5 °F and highs rising to 90 °F or higher an average of 10 days per summer, January is the coldest month with a daily mean of 29.2 °F and low temperatures dropping to 10 °F or lower an average of 11 days per winter. while.
-Extremes range from -17 F on February 9, 1934 to 104 °F on August 2, 1975; the record cold daily maximum is 1 °F on February 5, 1918, while the record warm daily minimum is 80 °F on June 6, 1925.
+July is the warmest month with a daily mean of 73.5 °F and highs rising to 90 °F or higher an average of 10 days per summer, January is the coldest month with a daily mean of 29.2 °F and low temperatures dropping to 10 °F or lower an average of 11 days per winter.
+Extremes range from -17 F on February 9, 1934 to 104 °F on August 2, 1975; the record cold daily maximum is 1 °F on February 5, 1918, while the record warm daily minimum is 80 °F on both June 6, 1925 and July 3, 2026.
 Temperature readings of 0 °F or lower are uncommon in Providence and generally occur once every several years.
 The year which had the most days with a temperature reading of zero degrees or lower was 2015 with eight days total—one day in January and seven days in February.
 Conversely, temperature readings of 100 °F or higher are even rarer, and the year with the most days in this category was 1944 with three days, all of which were in August.

 Monthly precipitation in Providence ranges from a high of 4.43 in in March to a low of 3.17 in in July.
 In general, precipitation levels are slightly less in the summer months than the winter months, when nor'easters can cause significant rain and snowfall on occasion.
 Hurricanes have impacted Providence, and Providence's location at the head of Narragansett Bay makes it vulnerable to storm surges.
 Hurricane Carol in 1954 and the 1938 Hurricane were particularly damaging.